nuno-andre/clyphx/docs/macrobat_manual.md

 **EXTRA FUNCTIONS:**

-The parameters that you\'ve assigned to the Macros can be reset to their default value by toggling the DR Rack\'s On/Off switch (turn if off and then on again).
+The parameters that you've assigned to the Macros can be reset to their default value by toggling the DR Rack's On/Off switch (turn if off and then on again).

+---

 ## nK Dr Multi

-The DR Multi Rack is basically identical to the [DR Rack](#nk-dr), but in reverse.
+The DR Multi Rack is basically the reverse of the [DR Rack](#nk-dr).
 It can control the same parameter of multiple instances of  Simpler/Sampler inside of a Drum Rack on the Track it is on.

 **RACK NAME:**